Visit our store for discounts & free shipping over $35 SHOP NOW>>

-After nearly a year of social distancing and lockdown measures, it’s more clear than ever that our friendships and bonds are vital to our health and happiness.
-This refreshing, positive guide helps you take care of your people and form deep connections in the digital age.
+After a year of social distancing and lockdown measures during the pandemic, it’s more clear than ever that our friendships and social bonds are vital to our health and happiness.
+This refreshing, positive guide helps you take care of your people and form deep connections in the digital age

 Research has shown that people with close friends are happier, healthier, and live longer than people who lack strong social bonds.
 But why—when we are seemingly more connected than ever before—can it feel so difficult to keep those bonds alive and well?
 Why do we spend only four percent of our time with friends?